 Below you will find a list of our current 2019 best iOS and Android push notification platforms and tools, alongside information regarding their unique selling propositions.
 We’re certain you will find something you like from our list below:

 Urban Airship is to iOS and Android Push Notifications, what Volkswagen is to car buyers – always a trusty, viable solution.
 Among other things, it prides itself on multi-channel messaging, unified customer profiles and predictive insights.
 The starter pack is free, while other packs are priced from $99 to $349 a month.

 Leanplum is all about personalization and automation.
 When it comes to personalization, this push notification service takes things to a whole new level.
 The UI can be programmatically tailored to specific users.
 So for example, the default sharing option changes to whatever the user usually goes for.

-As for automation, it enables app pros to automatically send personalized messages based on different user attributes or app-related behaviors, such as not opening an app a certain amount of time.
-It prides itself most on its Lifecycle Engine for automation, which follows the user throughout the entire customer journey.
+As for automation, Leanplum enables app pros to send personalized messages automatically based on different user attributes or app-related behaviors, such as not opening an app a certain amount of time.
+The platform prides itself most on its Lifecycle Engine for automation, which follows the user throughout their entire customer journey.

-- Build Channels and Segments to focus push notification messages effectively
+- Build channels and segments to focus push notification messages effectively

 - Geolocation & iBeacon support

-- Deep Linking, emojis and badges to drive greater engagement
+- Deep Linking, emojis, and badges to drive greater engagement

 No two apps are created equal.
 Even though push notifications can improve mobile app KPIs, such as retention rates or open rates, these KPIs can only be improved if the idea of push notifications is approached with the audience in mind.